qri-io/rfcs/text/0028-externalize_private_keys.md

 ### More OS-Specific Work.
 This increases our reliance on an OS-level API that sometimes doesn't exist, and runs the risk of deviating behaviour between platforms.

-Fallback to a `QRI_PRIVATE_KEY` file whenever no keyring exists is necessary to keep things working when our keyring implementation fails, effectivly reverting us back to the setup we're in today.
+Fallback to a `QRI_PRIVATE_KEY` file whenever no keyring exists is necessary to keep things working when our keyring implementation fails, effectively reverting us back to the setup we're in today.
 This time we at least have a separate file and a warning.

 ### Upstream work to get recovery functionality
 The package I've suggested we build on has no high-level method for listing the keys in a namespace.
 We'e need to be able to do this, and haven't confirmed this will be possible across all platforms.